 The point is, if you can’t activate your customers and get them using your product, you will not keep customers.
-And, if you don’t have recurring revenue, you don’t have a business.
+And SaaS companies that don’t have recurring revenue, don’t have a business.

 So, if you don’t activate customers, you can’t retain them.
 But, just because you activate doesn’t mean you automatically retain them, either.

-Your best customers are the one already in your store, and your most valuable asset as a SaaS organization are the people who are already paying you money.
+The best customers are the ones already in your store, and the most valuable asset SaaS companies have is the people who are already paying them money.

 If you’re not listening to them and building features and functionality for them, you’ll lose eventually.

 We used to use a tool for content.
-I won’t say the name of the company here for fear of legal threats I just don’t have time for.
+I won’t say the name of the company.
 But, it’s still out there and charging customers hundreds of dollars a month.

 At first, it was an awesome tool.

-However, we eventually stopped using them.
-We had all kinds of issues with bugs, and they were causing us to look bad for our clients.
+However, we soon discovered all kinds of issues with bugs that caused us to look bad for our clients.
 We would edit a piece of content, send it to the client for review, and two or three days later, when the client looked at it, all the edits were undone.